Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 #### SourceLocation Class
 The **SourceLocation** class is used for representing the location of a piece of code in its file.

+When it comes to its implementation, using line and column numbers is probably the most intuitive way to do this.
+However, things might get complicated in real-world scenarios, such that internally, we can't naively use a pair of numbers as the in-memory representations for source code locations